pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 ========================

-There are a few major theme sections that you can customize to add/remove components or add your components.
+There are a few major theme sections that you can customize to add/remove built-in components or add your own components.
 Each section is configured with a list of *HTML templates* — these are snippets of HTML that are inserted into the section by Sphinx.